Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Introduction

 \section{Introduction}

 Qubit state readout is a mandatory step in quantum information processing.
 For superconducting circuits, the dispersive readout is the standard scheme \cite{PRApplied_Walter_2017, Sunada2022}.
-It relies on the transverse interaction between an anharmonic mode (whose first two levels are used as a qubit) and another mode (usually harmonic and used as a meter) in the dispersive approximation \cite{Blais_PRA_2004,PRA_Koch_2007}.
-With the resulting dispersive interaction in perturbation theory, the qubit state shifts the meter frequency.
-It is thus inferred by distinguishing the two pointer states in phase-space from the output field acquired when applying a coherent pulse close to the meter frequency for a time smaller than the relaxation time of the qubit $T_1$.
-Using the dispersive readout, single-shot readout with high fidelity is nowadays routinely achieved, notably thanks to quantum limited Josephson Parametric Amplifier (JPA) \cite{Aumentado2020}.
-However, the transverse interaction contains intrinsic limitations.
-The qubit states are slightly dressed by the meter states which leads to Purcell decay \cite{Houck2008} and prevents from an ideal quantum non-demolition (QND) readout \cite{Pereira_PRL_2022, Pereira_Arxiv_2022}.
-In addition, unwanted effects for the readout such as relaxation and excitation rate of the qubit can increase with readout photon number $\overline{n}$ \cite{Johnson2011,Minev2019,Lescanne2019}.
+It relies on the transverse interaction between an anharmonic mode, whose first two levels are used as a qubit, and another mode, usually harmonic, used as a meter \cite{Blais_PRA_2004,PRA_Koch_2007}.
+This transverse interaction couples the qubit polarization to the meter field quadrature and hybridizes the qubit with the meter.
+In perturbation theory, the resulting dispersive interaction (or perturbative cross-Kerr coupling) corresponds in first order to an energy-energy interaction where the qubit state shifts the meter frequency and reciprocally, the number of photons in the meter shifts the qubit frequency.
+When applying a coherent pulse close to the meter frequency for a time smaller than the relaxation time of the qubit $T_1$, the qubit state is inferred by distinguishing, in phase-space of the acquired output field, the two pointer states of the meter corresponding to the qubit excited or ground states.
+Using this dispersive readout, single-shot readout with high fidelity is nowadays routinely achieved, notably thanks to quantum-limited Josephson Parametric Amplifier (JPA) \cite{Aumentado2020}.
+However, the dispersive interaction contains intrinsic limitations, due to the higher order corrections in perturbation theory.
+The qubit states are slightly dressed by the meter states, which leads to Purcell decay \cite{Houck2008} and prevents from an ideal quantum non-demolition (QND) readout \cite{Pereira_PRL_2022, pereira_parallel_2023}.
+In addition, unwanted effects for the readout such as relaxation and excitation rate of the qubit can increase with readout photon number $\overline{n}$ \cite{Johnson2011,Minev2019,Lescanne2019,khezri2022measurementinduced,Shillito2022}.
 To overcome these limitations, a non-perturbative cross-Kerr coupling between the qubit and the meter has been proposed \cite{PRA_Diniz_2013,Wang2019} and demonstrated thanks to the property of a transmon molecule \cite{Dumur2015,Roy2017,Roy2018,Dassonneville2020} achieving high fidelity and QND single shot readout of a transmon qubit \cite{Dassonneville2020}.
-This result was realized through a polariton meter in its linear regime whose signal was amplified through an external JPA.
+This result was realized through a polariton meter in its linear regime, whose signal was amplified through an external JPA.